F5Networks/terraform-provider-bigip/docs/userguide/awaf-integration/awaf-multiple.rst

        policy_import_json   = data.http.scenario4.body
    }

-..Note:: The template name can be set to anything.
+..
+Note:: The template name can be set to anything.
 When it is imported, the value is overwritten.

 Here, we are referencing an existing policy from a GitHub repository but it can also be created from zero on both BIG-IPs.

-Now initialize, plan, and apply your new Terraform project.
+Initialize, plan, and apply your new Terraform project.

 ::